OS-RSPS/blog/_posts/08-02-23-knowledge-base-wild-essence/08-02-23-knowledge-base-wild-essence.md

 <center><video autoplay loop muted><source src="/assets/img/knowledgebase/wildessence/wildessence.mp4" type="video/mp4"></video></center>

-Currently, Wild Essence may only be acquired as a drop from the <a href="https://blog.neox.ps/knowledge-base-wilderness-emblems/">Donation Mystery Box</a>.
+Currently, Wild Essence may only be acquired as a drop from the <a href="#">Donation Mystery Box</a>.

 <div class="divider div-transparent"></div>